-- Until the condition is stabilized the mother is kept under close observation for any other signs of degradation in her condition..
+- Until the condition is stabilised, the mother is kept under close observation for any other signs of degradation in her condition.

-- Post-discharge dietary changes and lifestyle modification plays an essential role which could also be called as part of treatment.
+- Post-discharge dietary changes and lifestyle modification plays an essential role; it can also be called a part of the treatment.

 Will You Suffer From Uterine Inversion In Your Next Pregnancy?

-Yes, there are higher chances of Uterine inversion in next pregnancy of you have already suffered one.
+Yes, there are higher chances of uterine inversion in the next pregnancy if you have already suffered one.
 As with any pregnancy complication or other medical problem, the complete medical history has to be provided to the doctor for proper care and management.
 This will help the practitioner in further reducing the complications associated with the condition.

-It is always advisable to keep a track of medical history provide the same to the doctor, and talk to them for proper medical advice and to prevent further risk of uterine inversion in the future.
+It is always advisable to keep track of medical history and provide the same to the doctor when seeking medical advice to prevent further risk of uterine inversion in the future.

 Uterine inversion is a fatal condition which requires diagnosis in advance and also proper management as quickly as it occurs.
 Irrespective of the approach, vaginal or surgical, prompt treatment is the best way to deal with uterine inversion to prevent maternal death.